Engine Oil – Why and When should we change it?

 The Modern Car Engine

 There is no substitute for clean oil.
-All of the oil passages associated with the timing chain tensioners, and the VVT system are extremely small, it doesn’t take much of build up of carbon in the oil to start depositing that carbon in those passages and start clogging them.
-Once the VVT internal ports get clogged with dirty or sludgy oil, these highly-engineered actuators can loose their ability to control cam timing and can degrade engine performance.
+All of the oil passages associated with the timing chain tensioners, and the VVT system are extremely small, it doesn’t take much of the build-up of carbon in the oil to start depositing that carbon in those passages and start clogging them.
+Once the VVT internal ports get clogged with dirty or sludgy oil, these highly-engineered actuators can lose their ability to control cam timing and can degrade engine performance.

 Motorcars Ltd. Talks from Experience